This post contains a script that I’ve written and used a few times when I’ve needed to search for a string in an entire SQL Server database.

 I’m listing here only the parameters that can/should be provided with different values:

-if the string you’ve provided has Unicode characters and the target columns are N(VAR)CHAR and/or NTEXT, if not and you’re database uses mostly (VAR)CHAR and/or TEXT then set it to0
+1if the string you’ve provided has Unicode characters and (some of) the target columns are N(VAR)CHAR and/or NTEXT, if not and you’re database uses (VAR)CHAR and/or TEXT then set it to0.

 Note about potential performance impact